 Euroloop and radio infill data transmission shall not be installed, nor operated, except at lines/trackside areas which are listed as specific case in point 7.7.

-The trackside installations shall comply with the harmonised engineering rules referenced under index 13 (subset 40) and shall be operated without restriction under the operating rules set out in the Appendix A of Implementing Regulation (EU) 2019/773.
-The Agency when issuing trackside approvals in accordance with Article 19 of Directive (EU) 2016/797 and the NSA when authorising the placing in service of fixed installations, shall confirm compliance.
+The trackside installations shall comply with the harmonised engineering rules and shall be operated without restriction under the operating rules set out in the Appendix A of Implementing Regulation (EU) 2019/773.

 Infrastructure Manager shall communicate through RINF to operators the time and date when authorised ERTMS trackside installations will be put in operation.